Implementation Science (IMPLMT SCI)

 • Repeat course for credit?
 No

-IMPLMT SCI 242 Progam Evaluation in Clinical and Public Health Settings (2 Units) Winter
+IMPLMT SCI 242 Program Evaluation to Enhance Implementation and Adaptation (2 Units)

 Prerequisite(s): None

-Restrictions: Enrollment is not permitted if the cross-listed course IMS 242 or EPI 242 have been taken and passed.
+Restrictions: Enrollment is not permitted if the cross-listed course IMS 242 or EPI 242 has been taken and passed.

-This course provides training in evaluating a health program or strategy implemented in a clinical or public health setting.
-Scholars will develop an evaluation plan that uses logic models and evaluation frameworks (e.g., RE-AIM) to guide the systematic collection of information to understand if and how a program/implementation strategy is meeting its stated goals and objectives; improve program/implementation strategy effectiveness; and/or make decisions about future programming.
+This course will familiarize students with approaches to evaluating an evidence-informed health program or intervention using an implementation science lens.
+Learners will develop an evaluation plan that uses appropriate evaluation frameworks to guide the systematic collection of data to: 1) understand if and how a program/implementation strategy is meeting its stated goals and objectives; 2) improve program/implementation strategy effectiveness; and/or 3) make decisions about future programming

 View full course details: